 Furthermore, Red Golden Retrievers also have a leaner and more compact frame than the standard Golden Retriever.

 This is the first color of the Golden Retriever on this list that is actually recognized by the AKC.
-As a result, you are able to competitively show these dogs at AKC shows.
-Plus, they’re much easier to find with local breeders.
+As such, you are able to competitively show these dogs at AKC shows.
+Plus, they’re much easier to find with local breeders (as breeders like to follow the standard).

-In terms of temperament and personality, they’re not much different from any of the other Golden Retrievers on this list.
-Despite the dark color, you still get the lively energy, cheerful attitude and friendliness of these dogs.
+In terms of temperament and personality, they’re not much different from any of the other Goldens on this list.
+And despite the dark color, you still get the lively energy, cheerful attitude and friendliness of these dogs.

 I would say the ears are a good guide to their true adult color, but they will probably always be a shade darker than the rest of his fur (especially when he gets older and gets his ‘mask’).– Kittygoat (Reddit User)